rxi/lume/README.md

 ### lume.serialize(x)
 Serialises the argument `x` into a string which can be loaded again using `lume.deserialize()`. `x` can be a boolean, number, table or string.
-Circular are not handled, all nested tables of `x` are serialised as unique tables.
+Circular references are not handled, all nested tables of `x` are serialised as unique tables.
 ```lua
 lume.serialize({a = "test", b = {1, 2, 3}, false})
 -- Returns "{[1]=false,["a"]="test",["b"]={[1]=1,[2]=2,[3]=3,},}"